Lexi's Legacy

 to make the world a better place.

 My sister, Lexi lost her life to a rare disease called Blau syndrome just before her 7th birthday.
 Despite her pain, Lexi chose every day to live her best life and through her courage, compassion and her charismatic personality she inspired others to do the same.
 Lexi's love was contagious - it was impossible not to feel like the most amazing person when you were with her.
-When she died I thought my world was over, but with a lot of support I am learning to find joy amongst the pain.
-One of the things that has helped me most is knowing that Lexi continues to make a positive impact on the world.
-I love hearing Lexi's name and knowing that people remember her.
-This is why I started this website because I want my sister's spirit to live on, inspiring the people she loved as well as those she never got the chance to meet.
+It comforts me to know that Lexi continues to make a positive impact on the world, inspiring the people she loved as well as those she never got the chance to meet.
 Do you wish for a world with less suffering?
 A world with more kindness, compassion and generosity?
 So did Lexi.
 As you join us in our quest to carry on Lexi’s legacy, this quest for a better world becomes your legacy too.

 -Felix age 11